 Things to do in

-2.1 miles / 5 minute drive or a 35min walk from Whinstone View
+2.1 miles / 5 minute drive or a 35min walk through fields from Whinstone View

 A must see for anyone visiting Great Ayton!
 Roseberry Topping is an unusual landmark on the otherwise fairly level skyline of the North York Moors.
 So remember to pack your trainers/walking boots so you can take a walk up one of our most loved beauty spots and enjoy the spectacular views from the top!

 1.2 miles / Less than a 5 minute drive from Whinstone View

 A lovely village which was the boyhood home of explorer,

 Captain James Cook.
 Enjoy a leisurely stroll around

 the village visit the Cpt Cook museum and stop off for an ice cream or a ‘quarter of’ the many sweets on offer at the famous